|LW.12228 / LW.12229

 Students should submit an application, resume, writing sample, and transcript online through CAMS.
 To arrange an interview, please use the CAMS system as well.
 If you have questions regarding the application procedure or the work of the clinic, please contact adjunct professor Barbara S. Gillers at email@example.com or 917.679.5757.

-Since this is a new clinic, there are no student contacts.
-You are invited to contact the instructor with any questions you may have.
+You are also invited to contact the instructor with any questions you may have.

 * 5 credits includes 3 clinical (fieldwork) credits and 2 academic seminar credits per semester.